ZhuLab-Fudan/SIMPLE/README.md

 ## Requirements

-We recommend that users install the following packages to run spCLUE.
+We recommend that users install the following packages to run SIMPLE.

 - anndata==0.9.2
 - annoy==1.17.3